loujein99/Carhabti_iOS_Front/README.md

-# Carhabti_iOS_Front
+# Carhabti_iOS

-# to run this project
+Register , organize and discover everything about your car , motorcycle or truck .
-open the project folder inside ur cmd type pod install
+Stay connected through your phone we want the best for your vehicle and especially for you

-# to run this project open :
+#Setup
-open Carhabti_iOS.xcworkspace
+open the project folder inside the terminal and type "pod install" then run Carhabti_iOS.xcworkspace